Owner of Overland Meat & Seafood Co. shares summer barbecuing tips.

 By Natasha Bourlin

-When his parents opened South Lake Tahoe’s Overland Meat and Seafood Company in 1987, current owner Brian Cohen never imagined he’d be taking over the business 18 years later.
+When his parents opened South Lake Tahoe’s Overland Meat & Seafood Company in 1987, current owner Brian Cohen never imagined he’d be taking over the business 18 years later.
 As most tend to do, his parents wanted to retire and Cohen saw an entrepreneurial opportunity.